Henry Alonzo House: Shredded wheat

-In 1915 Mr. Herny House became associated with the Shredded Wheat Company at Niagara Falls, New York.
+In 1915 Mr. Henry House became associated with the Shredded Wheat Company at Niagara Falls, New York.
 He constructed an entirely new system for baking, handling and packing shredded wheat biscuits.
 The first machine was built in his shop in Bridgeport and was accepted by the Shredded Wheat Co. and shipped to Niagara Falls.
 The further development of the system was turned over to Earl Webster, who had been associated with House from the beginning of the project.

 It was at this time, while travelling to Niagara Falls and Rochester, that Mary House became seriously ill and died at the home of their niece, at Forest Lawn, near Rochester.

 Several years later, the Shredded Wheat Co. erected a new factory at Niagara Falls, Canada, to house the new automatic oven which was a part of the House system.
 This oven could produce 456,000 biscuits every 24 hours.

 From 1929 House, who was then 89 year sold, spent his declining years perfecting his metal barrel and flexible stick metal belt.

 In all, House estimated that he had obtained over 300 patents, including those taken out in foreign countries, and although he developed thirteen basic patents, he felt that the baking process for shredded wheat biscuits to be his greatest achievement.

 Henry A. House died, aged 90, on December 18, 1930, being survived by his son Henry A. House, Jr., and two daughters, Mrs. John Binkley and Mrs. George Mortson.